 Naturally, the film is full of plot holes – it’s never made clear just how Karlov moves from grieving father to megalomaniac villain (with seemingly unlimited resources), for instance – but it’s fast paced enough for you never to worry about such trifles.

-The film is based on a novel by Harold McGrath, and was also a 1922 Broadway play and 1923 film.
+The film is based on a novel by Harold McGrath and was previously adapted into a 1922 Broadway play and 1923 film.

 David Flint, MOVIES and MANIA